open/close all folders

 Clouseau: Special delivery — a bermb.
 Did you order one?
 A BERMB?!

-In the the Halo novel Ghosts of Onyx, the humans on the planet Reach allow the invading Covenant to come into possession of a NOVA bomb, which is a basically a Mega Nuke capable of destroying an entire planet.
+- In Halo: First Strike, the humans on the planet Reach allow the invading Covenant to come into possession of a NOVA bomb, which is a basically a Mega Nuke capable of destroying an entire planet.
 The plan is for the Covenant to take it back to their capital for study and detonate it in the process.
-They instead take it to one of their colony worlds that nonetheless has a large fleet orbiting it, and inadvertantly set it off, annihalating the fleet and a great deal of the planet.
-However, the fleet that blew up was, while not exactly friendly to humanity, part of an Enemy Civil War against the main Covenant.
+It's revealed in Halo: Ghosts of Onyx that they instead took it to one of their colony worlds that nonetheless has a large fleet orbiting it, and inadvertently set it off, annihilating the fleet and a great deal of the planet.
+However, the fleet that was blown up was, while not exactly friendly to humanity, part of an Enemy Civil War against the main Covenant.

 Live Action TV